Back to all posts

 Just like the cost of housing or gas, labor rates for skilled trades vary depending on where you live.
 The cost for a licensed plumber in Metro Detroit will naturally be different from what you might pay in another state or a more rural area.
 While it can be tempting to shop around for the lowest hourly rate, remember that you’re paying for expertise, safety, and peace of mind.
 A qualified, insured plumber ensures the job is done correctly and to code.
 As a family-owned business, we believe in fair pricing that reflects the high-quality, reliable work our community deserves.

-Your Home’s Current Plumbing Setup
+Does Your Current Plumbing Need an Upgrade?

 The condition of your existing plumbing system is a major factor in installation costs.
 If we’re connecting a new heater to old, corroded pipes, we’ll likely need to replace some of the plumbing to ensure a secure, leak-free connection.
 Another common scenario that adds to the cost is switching fuel types, like going from an electric water heater to a gas one.
 This requires significant extra work, including running a new gas line and installing proper ventilation, which is a job that absolutely requires a professional.
 Our team can handle any plumbing challenge to make sure your new heater functions perfectly with your home’s system.